gshakya/ticket-service-exercise/README.md

 # ticket-service-exercise
+Modified by: Gunjan Shakya
+Email: gunjan.shakya@outlook.com
+Phone: 641-919-3469

+1. **Seat holds expire.**  After some period of time, held seats that are not reserved are returned to the pool of available seats.
+	-> Created a Inner Class HoldTimer to handle the timeout.
+	-> Timeout set as 3 Seconds
+	-> Added a new variable (nextAvailableSeatId) to indicate the next available Seats -> The available Seats and nextAvailableSeatId will increase or decrease depending upon the holded seats and Reserved Seat -> Known bug
+		-> if a user holds some no of seat and within the hold timeout period if any another user holds and reserves some seat the holded seats by earlier user would be released but other users won't be able be reserve the same seat, and will also changes the nextAvailableSeat to already reserved seat.
+		-> Probable solution: while releasing the holded seats recheck the reserved seat map and reassign the SeatId if the changes.

+2. **Seats are assigned together.** Seats and rows are numbered.
+Seats are held and reserved in blocks.
+	-> Assumption: Each Venue has seat orders as follows 1-- 2--3 --4 --5 --6 --7 --8
+				9--10--11--12--13--14--15--16
+	-> To represent the seats in the reservation.
+SeatId and no of seats reserved are added -> To display reserved seats Interface is extend to return reservedSeats (i.e. map of ReserveSeat) -> reservedSeats has details of ReservationID , SeatId and no of Seats Reserved.

 Implement a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.